 Because of the seriousness of the crime of drinking or using illegal drugs and driving, the penalties for driving under the influence (DUI) are stiff in Washington.

 You will be arrested for DUI in Washington if your blood alcohol content (BAC) is 0.08% or higher.
-For those under 21, a BAC of 0.02%, or simply the presence of any alcohol in the system of a teen driver, could also be the basis for a DUI arrest.
+For those under 21 years old, a BAC of 0.02%, or simply the presence of any alcohol in the system of a teen driver, could also be the basis for a DUI arrest.

 Washington's implied consent law dictates that having a driver's license represents the holder's agreement to take a breath or blood test to determine whether drugs or alcohol are present in your system.
-If you refuse to take a BAC test, you will forfeit your driver's license and driving privileges for at least one year.
+If you refuse to take a BAC test, you will forfeit your driving privileges for at least 1 year.

 In addition to the risk of injury or death that comes with drinking and driving, there are a number of financial and other penalties that come with just being arrested for DUI.
 These include:

 - Revocation of your license for 1 year if you refuse a BAC test.